 “We will be the little crash test dummies here until they figure out the health ramifications for us down the road,” Morrison said.

-If you or a loved one has either of these recalled DePuy devices you may wish to work with a local, Washington State attorney rather than an out-of-state law firm.
+If you or a loved one has either of these recalled DePuy devices you may wish to work with a local attorney rather than an out-of-state law firm.
 Contact the Davis Law Group today at 206-727-4000 to schedule a free, no-obligation consultation with our hip replacement lawyers.